-This statistic represents Subaru's vehicle sales in the United States in October 2014 and October 2015.
-In October 2015, more than 51,000 Subaru vehicles were sold in the United States.
-This figure represents a year-on-year increase of 20 percent.
+This statistic represents Subaru's vehicle sales in the United States in January 2015 and January 2016.
+In January 2016, more than 41,000 Subaru vehicles were sold in the United States.
+This figure represents a year-to-date annual increase of 0.7 percent.

 Subaru’s vehicle sales in the U.S.